Jakxel12/Learning-javascript/README.md

 ## Repository Structure

 - `00-Introduction`: Basic concepts and environment setup.
 This section includes my initial notes and exercises on getting started with JavaScript.
-- `01-Basic-Syntax`: Fundamentals of JavaScript syntax.
-Here, I will be exploring the basic building blocks of JavaScript.
+- `01-Lessons`: Fundamentals of JavaScript syntax.
+Here, I will be exploring the basic building blocks of JavaScript from the hand of a videotutorial .
 - `02-DOM-Manipulation`: Working with the Document Object Model (DOM).
 This section will delve into manipulating web pages with JavaScript.
 - `03-Advanced-JS`: Advanced JavaScript topics, including ES6 features, asynchronous programming, and JavaScript frameworks.
 - `04-Projects`: Practical projects to apply what I've learned.
 As I complete more projects, I will add them here to showcase my skills.